kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 ## Automating the automation with Ansible

-Let's go back and modify our original Ansible provisioning file.
-We have this file that we want to setup, so that's good.
-We could directly copy the file we have above as-is into our Ansible directory and use it but we'd be missing out on some of the benefits of Ansible.
+Let's go back and modify our Ansible `site.yml` file.
+We want to copy the `hello-world.conf` file that we created above onto our servers.
+In order to do that, we need a local copy.
+We could copy the file directly from the VM into our `devops-from-scratch` directory, but we'd be missing out on some of the benefits of Ansible.
+Namely, that we could be using a variable instead of hard coding the path to our repository.

-Namely, in this case, it's using the file as a template.
-What if we have a different user than `vagrant`?
-Would we need a different file?
-Templating helps us avoid that fate.

-In the same directory (for now) as our `site.yml` file, create a new file:
+In the same directory as our `site.yml` file, create a new file:
 `hello-world.conf.j2`.
 The `.j2` extension implies that we're going to be using it as a [Jinja2](http://jinja.pocoo.org/) template.
-Jinja2 is a popular template engine and the one that Ansible has blessed for their use case.

 All that said, let's look at the new file we'll write: